Living is a team sport. Dying is a team sport. ~ Timothy Leary.

 - Panic.
 Sometimes, utter and total panic

 If you’re a Hindu, you’ll be cremated.
-If you’re lucky, you’ll be cremated along the holy river of Ganges or if you’re in America like me, your lifeless body will burn in a controlled inferno.
+However, if you’re lucky, you’ll be cremated along the holy river of Ganges or if you’re in America like me, your lifeless body will burn in a controlled inferno.

 If you’re a Christian, you might be buried.
 And if your family chooses to embalm you, your face will be covered in makeup and your lifeless body will be fully pumped with chemicals to preserve you “forever”.
 You’ll be put in a fancy box and put 6 feet in the ground in a concrete tomb and a marble plaque on the top of it.